Mintbase/Grants-Program/applications/skynet-substrate-integration.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** - Parity & Web3 Foundation Representatives
+**How did you hear about the Grants Program?** - Parity & Mintbase Representatives

 No work outside preliminary research has been done on the pallet so far.
 Skynet Labs does have investors, but we have no other contributors or grants related to this specific project.